Scroll

 Composer

 American composer Gordon Getty has made a lifetime of contributions to the world of classical music.
-He was awarded the prestigious European Culture Prize in 2019 recognizing his extraordinary legacy.
+In recognition of his extraordinary legacy, he was awarded the prestigious European Culture Prize in 2019 and inducted into Opera America's Opera Hall of Fame in 2022.
 Learn more about the man and his music.
 Scroll down for highlights or explore the website.

 Explore